Reduction of Lagos: Battle of December 26, 1851

 The battle of December 26, 1851 was termed by Lagosians Ogun Ahoyaya/Ogun Agidingbi (translated, "The Boiling Battle").
 Captain Jones led the attack party consisting HMS Bloodhound, HMS Teaser, a flotilla of boats including The Victoria and The Harlequin equipped with overwhelming fire power engaged Kosoko in a battle lasting three days.
 Kosoko put up a stiff resistance, but the Royal Navy's superior firepower won the day.
 Kosoko and his leading chiefs fled Lagos for Epe on December 28, 1851.
 According to Samuel Davies, a Saro and younger brother of JPL Davies who participated on the British side aboard HMS Bloodhound, Kosoko would have inflicted great losses on the Royal Navy if he had deployed his war canoes with their swivel guns.
 However, he relied solely on static defenses which were overwhelmed.
 On the British side 15 men died and 75 were wounded.
 A young James Pinson Labulo Davies was among the wounded.

 Akitoye was taken ashore on December 29 to assess the bombarded town.
 He accepted the loyalty of the chiefs and was installed as Oba of Lagos.
-On December 30, the Royal Navy dismantled all Kosoko's batteries and dumped 46 of his war guns at sea.
+On December 30, the Royal Navy dismantled all of Kosoko's batteries and dumped 46 of his war guns at sea.